 Sgt.
 Ben Peterson – Them!: More childhood trauma with this.
 The most heroic character of the great ’50s monster movie is the State Police Sergeant.
 He discovers a little girl wandering the desert and the deaths near Alamogordo, New Mexico that it leads all the way to the sewers of Los Angeles to find the nest of gigantic ants.
 Dying as he rescues two more kids, why couldn’t the ants have taken that FBI dweeb instead?

 Sheriff Baker – Pat Garrett & Billy the Kid: Pat Garrett meets up with Sheriff Baker, hoping he can provide information on Billy’s whereabouts.
 He, Baker and his wife go to arrest some of Billy’s old gang.
 In a gunfight, the gang members are killed, but Baker is mortally wounded.
-His wife comforts the dying lawman as he waits to die by a river.
+His wife comforts the dying lawman as he waits his demise by a river.
 Only in the film for a meager few minutes, but his death hits home.

 - Girl in the Red Coat – Schindler’s List: “Perhaps the most moving image in Steven Spielberg’s epic “Schindler’s List” is the little girl in the red coat, one of only four color images in the three-hour black and white film.
 Our attention is drawn to the little blonde tot, overlooked by the German troops, who wanders alone amid the horror and panic.” ~ The Girl in Red – Oskar Schindler.